Preimplantation Genetic Testing for Aneuploidy (PGT-A)

-Pre-implantation Genetic Testing for Aneuploidy (PGT-A) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into healthy babies.
+Pre-implantation Genetic Testing for Aneuploidy (PGT-A) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into a healthy pregnancy.

 Between 40% and 75% of human embryos may contain an abnormal number of chromosomes, depending on the woman’s age.
 Most chromosomally abnormal embryos will not implant and if they start to implant are most likely to miscarry.